-There is also the introduction of SEISS.
+There was also the introduction of SEISS.
 The portal opened on 13th May.
-HMRC will contact the self-employed and where business is negatively impacted by COVID-19, there will be an opportunity to apply for a grant which equates to 80% of the average trading profits for last three years.
+HMRC contacted the self-employed and where business is negatively impacted by COVID-19, and there was the opportunity to apply for a grant which initially equated to 80% of the average trading profits for last three years.
 Basically a monthly sum is calculated and a lump sum payment will be made for three months directly to your bank account.

 Other measures in place

 - Support for Sick Pay